In the past three years, we have had 30 students go on to acheive national or international awards and publications.

-Sunday Star Times and Stuff run a story in July 2022 on Creative Hub graduates who were fired to start their novels during the Covid lock-downs here
+Sunday Star Times and Stuff run a story in 2022 on Creative Hub graduates who were energised to start their novels during the Covid lock-downs here

 Newsroom run stories in April 2020 from our graduates Dr Himali McInnes, and Dr Eileen Merriman, on their work on the Covid front line here